 Even though Node.js is – in many cases – the perfect fit for building applications, there are still some bad use cases when you shouldn't consider using it.

-The first thing that comes to my mind are heavy-computing apps.
-Node.js is based on an event-driven, non-blocking I/O model, and uses only a single CPU core.
+In the past, the first thing that came to mind were heavy-computing apps.
+Node.js is based on an event-driven, non-blocking I/O model, and, for the sake of simplicity, it will run your code on a single thread..
 CPU-heavy operations will just block incoming requests, rendering the biggest advantage of Node.js useless.
-If you are considering building CPU-heavy software, try a different, more suitable, technology that will give you better results.
+Thankfully, Worker Threads (introduced in Node.js v10.5.0) gave us some tools to mitigate that.
+Still, if you are considering building CPU-heavy software, you might want to try a different, more suitable, technology that will give you better results.

 The best starting point for the Node.js is the official guide, from which you can learn the core concepts of Node.js.
 In the Node.js guide, you can find the answer to one of the most important questions: How to build a simple Node.js server?